SAMMISolutions/docs/doc_posts/_integrations-obs/obs.md

 SAMMI communicates with OBS via OBS Websocket (OBSWS), which allows you to remotely control and listen to OBS Studio events.

 #### Install OBS Websocket
-We recommend installing the latest 4.9.1 version.

-{% include alert.html text="While SAMMI can connect to OBSWS 5.0 now, it's generally discouraged to be using it unless it's for testing and developing purposes.
-Some extensions are NOT compatible and will need to be migrated." type="warning" %}
+SAMMI is now compatible with OBS websocket 5.0.
+As this version is still very new, please note that some of your extensions might now work with it until they have been updated.

+To ensure the 4.x version protocol is still supported, you can download the 4.9.1-compat plugin available at the link below.

+{% include alert.html text="We are aware that as of versoin 28.0 of OBS Studio will haave native websocket 5.0 support and will no longer require a separate plugin downloaded.
+While this version is still in Beta, we generally discourage updating to it until the public release is finalised." type="warning" %}

-<a href="https://obsproject.com/forum/resources/obs-websocket-remote-control-obs-studio-from-websockets.466/"><button type="button" class="btn btn-outline-secondary">Download OBS Websocket</button></a>
+<a href="https://github.com/obsproject/obs-websocket/releases"><button type="button" class="btn btn-outline-secondary">Download OBS Websocket</button></a>

+<a href="https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md"><button type="button" class="btn btn-outline-secondary">OBS Websocket 5.0 Protocol</button></a>

 <hr>